ImportedPantsu/546-Project/README.md

 * or create account by unique "username" and "email" and a password.

+* if you want a background music, you can try the icon beside "Sudoku Paradise".

 * you can create random maps on maps page.

 * every click on the map link will get to the map, click "start" to start the game.